 You can experience one of the most beautiful sides of Hamburg in the heart of the city at the Binnenalster.
 Like the much larger Outer Alster - an adventure and nature paradise in the middle of the city - this artificial lake was created by damming the river.
 Hamburg's most famous shopping and promenade is the Jungfernstieg, which was already built in 1665 on the southern bank of the Binnenalster.
 From the cafés and restaurants as well as the open staircases on the shore you can enjoy a magnificent view of the Binnenalster with the Alster Fountain and the impressive silhouette of Hamburg's most prestigious hotels - the Hotel Atlantic and Hotel Four Seasons.

 As befits a major city, Hamburg offers a variety of festivals and events, such as the Hamburg Harbour Birthday, founded the Elbjazz Festival, the Christopher Street Day, and the Reeperbahn Festival for musical newcomers.
-Three times a year the Hamburg DOM takes place - one of the largest folk festivals in Germany.
+Three times a year the Hamburg DOM one of the largest public festivals in Germany.
 In the Advent season Hamburg attracts with traditional as well as unconventional Christmas markets - the most visited is the Historic Christmas Market at Rathausmarkt - Visitors from home and abroad to the city.